A careful Technical Snap of Stock: Acorda Therapeutics (ACOR)

 Acorda Therapeutics (ACOR) STOCK PRICE MOVEMENT:

-VOLATILITY FACTOR: The stock remained 9.92% volatile in last week and indicated 8.14% volatility in previous month.
-The Company’s beta coefficient sits at 1.33.
+VOLATILITY FACTOR: The stock showed 16.02% volatility in recent week and indicated 10.03% volatility in last month.
+The Company’s beta coefficient sits at 1.68.
 Beta factor measures the amount of market risk associated with market trade.
 Higher the beta discloses more riskiness and lower the beta lower the risk.
-ATR value of 0.17 measure stock volatility.
+ATR value of 0.18 measure stock volatility.
 The Average True Range is an exponential moving average (14-days) of the True Ranges.

 PROFITABILITY RATIOS: The company’s net profit margin is -41.30%.
 It measures how much out of every dollar of sales a company actually keeps in earnings.
 Gross Margin is observed at 81.90% and Operating Margin is seen at -45.60%.
 Return on Assets (ROA) an indicator of how profitable a company is relative to its total assets, is -6.90%.
 Return on Equity (ROE) is -15.80% and Return on Investment (ROI) is 3.90%.